Skip header Skip to main content

 ETF Fees Explained

-While ETFs trade like stocks, there are some differences when it comes to fees.
+While ETFs trade on an exchange like stocks, there are some differences when it comes to fees.
 Largely, that comes in the form of management expenses, which apply to ETFs.

 Both passively and actively managed ETFs incur management expenses.
 This is typically expressed as a management expense ratio, or MER.
 Passively managed funds generally have lower fees than actively managed funds.